Besides your own personal preference between the two regarding their design and appearance, there are additional aspects you should consider.

-21:9 vs 16:9 – What’s the Difference?
+32:9 vs 21:9 vs 16:9 – What’s the Difference?

-The ultra-wide (21:9) resolutions commonly amount to 3440×1440 or 2560×1080 pixels which gives you extra horizontal space in comparison to their respective standard 16:9 resolutions of 2560×1440 and 1920×1080.
+The standard ultra-wide (21:9 aspect ratio) resolutions amount to 3440×1440 or 2560×1080 pixels, which offer extra horizontal space in comparison to their respective 16:9 widescreen resolutions of 2560×1440 and 1920×1080.

-As long as you are sitting in front of the monitor, you won’t encounter any color inconsistency, however, lines will be skewed which can be inconvenient depending on what type of content creation you do.
+As long as you are sitting in front of the monitor, you won’t face any color inconsistency; however, lines will be skewed, which can be inconvenient depending on what type of content creation you do.

 At first, you may not even like the way your ultra-wide monitor looks as it can appear too wide for its vertical size, but you will get used to it eventually.

-Upgrading to a 4K display from 1080p or even 1440p may also take some time getting used to as even on a 32-inch screen, the 4K resolution provides you with a high pixel density making everything on your desktop tiny.
+Upgrading to a 4K UHD display from 1080p or even 1440p may also take some time getting used to as even on a 32-inch screen, the 4K resolution provides you with a high pixel density making everything on your desktop tiny.

-On the other hand, there’s a lot of 4K content nowadays available as well allowing you to enjoy your favorite shows and games in crystal-clear quality with maximum detail.
+On the other hand, there’s a lot of 4K content nowadays available as well, allowing you to enjoy your favorite shows and games in crystal-clear quality with maximum detail.

 4K vs UltraWide For Gaming

-What’s more, even some newer competitive games such as StarCraft II don’t support the ultrawide format as it’d be an unfair advantage against other players.
+What’s more, even some newer competitive games such as Valorant and mostly Blizzard games (Overwatch, Diablo, StarCraft) don’t support the ultrawide format as they deem it’d be an unfair advantage against other players.
 So, make sure your favorite games support 21:9 resolutions before you get one.

 There’s no use in getting an ultrawide monitor if none of your games support the 21:9 format; just as it makes no sense to get a 4K display if your PC rig can’t do it justice.